A British classic that has stood the test of time, this easy Victoria Sponge Cake is a simply delicious cake that is very hard to beat.

 Or how about a rhubarb and custard version, with custard powder in the sponge and softly whipped cream rippled with roasted rhubarb?

-A pot of tea, a good catch up with a cherished friend and a slice of this cake.
+A pot of tea, a good catch up with a cherished friend and a slice of Victoria sponge cake.
 What could be better?

 - 225g Self Raising Flour